Certifying optimal device-independent quantum randomness in quantum networks: Constructing multipartite Bell inequalities

-\textbf{\emph{Constructing multipartite Bell inequalities}}.\textemdash To construct multipartite Bell inequalities for certifying optimal DI quantum randomness, one effective way is to expanding from the two party Bell inequality.
-Along this routine, the generalized Mermin-type expansion is extensively adopted and can certify optimal global randomness~\cite{dhara2013maximal,de2015maximally}(see Tab.~\ref{table:comparison}).
+To construct multipartite Bell inequalities for certifying optimal DI quantum randomness, one effective way is to expanding from the two party Bell inequality.
+Along this routine, the generalized Mermin-type expansion is extensively adopted and can certify optimal global randomness~\cite{dhara2013maximal,de2015maximally}(see Table~\ref{table:comparison}).
 Another type expansion is partition-type construction, which can certify optimal global randomness, too~\cite{curchod2019versatile,wooltorton2023expanding}.